manishmadugula/Notes/SystemDesign/behavorial.md

 - Pivot your answer, if your answer is wrong. now I realise the answer that I gave isn't going in the direction I was going.
 ## References
 - https://www.youtube.com/watch?v=gFNOJ5VLg5E

+# HR

+## If you have never been in the situation
+- I have never been in such a situation, but if I were, I would handle it as.....

+## Strengths in Technology
+- Backend, Weakness in Front End

+## Conflict Resolution
+- Stress as an excuse